-11 Best Things to Do When Visiting Sedona, Arizona
+11 Best Things to Do in Sedona, Arizona

 Recently, I traveled with new friends to Sedona, Arizona for a road trip to visit the sites.
 We didn’t have a plan when we started.
 So when we heard about great locations, we updated our adventure daily.
 We had a group of 4 women.
 Three knew each other before this trip and traveled together a few times.
 I was the newbie in the group.
 We had a great adventure and a wonderful time!